 Delaware River Valley Family Campground – Columbia

 Tucked along the scenic Delaware River, this family-friendly campsite offers cabins as well as trailer rentals, a family game room, mini-golf, and basketball courts.
 The heated outdoor pool and kiddie pool open in warmer weather.
 Spring specials and discounts begin April 1.

-RELATED: Hop Aboard the Easter Express Train in Jersey
+RELATED: Easter Bunny Train Rides for Kids in New Jersey

 Enjoy the gorgeous views at High Point State Park.
 Photo by Jason Jenkins via Flickr